tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

     image(logo, x,100)
 {% endhighlight %}

-The only the unfamilair line is the `logo = None`.
-This defines the `logo` variable as an empty container in the global scope, which is then assigned in the `setup()` function. the Run the sketch.
+The only the unfamiliar line is the `logo = None`.
+This line defines the `logo` variable as an empty container in the global scope, which is then assigned a graphic in `setup()` function.
+Run the sketch.

 <figure>
   <img src="{{ site.url }}/img/pitl04/dvd-logo-setup.png" />
-  <figcaption>The motion trail indicates left-to-right movement.</figcaption>
+  <figcaption>The motion trail indicates the left-to-right movement.</figcaption>
 </figure>

 Your challenge is to complete the task.
-The logo should begin moving at an angle, bouncing every wall it encounters thereafter.
-Perhaps consider randomising the starting angle.
+The logo should begin moving at an angle, rebounding off every wall it encounters.

 <figure>
   <img src="{{ site.url }}/img/pitl04/dvd-logo-bounce.png" />
 </figure>

+Perhaps consider randomising the starting angle.

 ## Transformations

-Processing's transformation functions provide a convenient means of dealing with complex geometric operations.
-Such operations would include scaling, rotation, shearing, and translation.
-These are especially useful for shapes comprised of vertices.
-Consider that you wished to scale and rotate the star shape depicted at the top-left, such that it results in bottom-right:
+Processing's transform functions provide a convenient means of dealing with complex geometric transformations.
+Such operations include scaling, rotation, shearing, and translation.
+Suppose that you wish to rotate and scale the star shape depicted at the top-left, such that it results in the bottom-right:

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-star.png" />
 </figure>

-Firstly, consider that the code for the untransformed star's ten vertices looks something like this:
+The code for the *untransformed* star's ten vertices look something like this:

 {% highlight py %}
 beginShape()